Graph Cuts with Interacting Edge Costs - Examples, Approximations, and Algorithms: Introduction

-An instance of \mcut{} consists of a (weighted) graph $\Gs = (\Vs, \Es,w)$ with a set $\Vs$ of $n$ vertices, a set $\Es \subseteq \Vs \times \Vs$ of $m$ directed (or undirected) edges, and a nonnegative weight $w(e)$ for each edge $e \in \Es$.
-The \mcut{} problem is then defined as follows: \begin{prob}[\mcut] Given a weighted graph $\Gs = (\Vs,\Es,w)$ with terminal nodes $s, t \in \Vs$, find a cut $C \subseteq \Es$ of minimum cost $w(C) = \sum_{e \in \Es}w(e)$.
-A \emph{cut} is a set of edges whose removal disconnects all paths between $s$ and $t$. \end{prob} A range of very efficient algorithms are known to solve \mcut; the reader is referred to \citep{amo93,schrijver2004} for an overview.
+The \mcut{} problem is defined as follows. \begin{prob}[\mcut] Given a weighted graph $\Gs = (\Vs,\Es,w)$ with terminal nodes $s, t \in \Vs$, find a cut $C \subseteq \Es$ of minimum cost $w(C) = \sum_{e \in C}w(e)$.
+A \emph{cut} is a set of edges whose removal disconnects all paths between $s$ and $t$. \end{prob} We assume throughout that $w \geq 0$.
+Many very efficient algorithms are known to solve \mcut; the reader is referred to \citep{amo93,schrijver2004} for an overview.

-In graph cut problems, the cost of any given cut $C \subseteq \Es$ is a sum $w(C) = \sum_{e \in C}w(e)$ of edge weights.
-Such functions are \emph{modular} or, equivalently, \emph{additive} on the edge set $\Es$.
-Similar modular cost functions commonly occur in other ``classical'' combinatorial optimization problems such as {\sc Minimum Spanning Tree}, {\sc Shortest Path}, or {\sc Maximum Matching}.
+In graph cuts, the cost of any given cut $C \subseteq \Es$ is a sum $w(C) = \sum_{e \in C}w(e)$ of edge weights.
+This function is said to be \emph{modular} or, equivalently, \emph{additive} on the edge set $\Es$.
+It implies two important modeling characteristics for graph cuts: First, the nonnegativity of the weights can only penalize two nodes for being separated --- this introduces a form of positive correlation between nodes, also hence this is sometimes referred to as \emph{attractive} potentials in the computer vision community.
+Second, modular edge weights express interactions of only two nodes at a time.

-Additive edge weights represent several problems quite well, and allow for very efficient exact algorithms.
-As a result, graph models with modular edge weights are widely applied in practice.
-Modular edge weights model attractive\footnote{\emph{Attractive} interactions between two variables mean that these variables are more likely to take the same label.} interactions between at most two variables (nodes) at a time, and preclude the interaction between graph edges.
 That is, the additive contribution $w(e)$ to the cost $\sum_{e \in C}w(e)$ of a cut $C$ by a given edge $e \in C$ is the same regardless of the cut in which the edge $e$ is considered.

-A number of applications, however, are accurately modeled with a more expressive model that allows for a particular form of non-additive interactions between edge weights.
-We survey some examples and applications in Section~\ref{sec:motiv-spec-cases}, some of which demand a model that exceeds the representational power of graph cuts with only modular edge weights (Proposition~\ref{prop:properties_h} and Figure~\ref{fig:notsubmod}).
-These examples serve to motivate our study of a more general model that covers all settings listed in Section~\ref{sec:motiv-spec-cases}, and that allows the edge weight function to be a nonnegative, nondecreasing submodular set function, a problem formally defined by Problem~\ref{prob:cc}.